This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Now you can wash the garment in the washing machine, but before you put it into the drier make sure the paint stain has been completely removed

-- Turn your clothes inside out, especially where the paint stain is and rinse it with some warm running water until you have removed as much paint as possible
+- Turn your clothes inside out, especially where the paint stain is, and rinse them with some warm running water until you have removed as much paint as possible

 - Mix 1-part warm water with 1-part dish wash liquid.
 This is a simple method as most people have dish wash liquid in their house